-- (1) Subject to any restrictions in its Articles of Association, anything that may be done by a Resolution of a Private Company (excluding a resolution to remove an auditor or Director) passed at a Shareholders' meeting may be done either by an Ordinary Resolution or by a Special Resolution in writing in accordance with this Article. - (2) An Ordinary Resolution in writing is passed as an Ordinary Resolution if it is passed by Shareholders representing a simple majority of the total voting rights of Shareholders who, at the date when the Ordinary Resolution is deemed to be passed, would be entitled to vote. - (3) A Special Resolution in writing is only passed as a Special Resolution if: - (a) it stated that it was proposed as a Special Resolution; and - (b) it is passed by Shareholders representing not less than seventy five per cent (75%) of the total voting rights of Shareholders who, at the date when the Resolution is deemed to be passed, would be entitled to vote. - (4) An Ordinary Resolution or Special Resolution in writing may consist of several instruments in the same form each signed by or on behalf of one (1) or more Shareholders. - (5) An Ordinary Resolution or Special Resolution under this Article shall be deemed to be passed when the instrument, or the last of several instruments, is last signed or on such later date as is specified in the Ordinary Resolution or Special Resolution. - (6) Any Document attached to an Ordinary Resolution or Special Resolution in writing under this Article shall be deemed to have been laid before a meeting of the Shareholders signing the Ordinary Resolution or Special Resolution. - (7) Article 104 applies to an Ordinary Resolution or Special Resolution in writing under this Article as if it had been passed at a meeting.
+- (1) Subject to any restrictions in its Articles of Association, anything that may be done by a Resolution of a Company (excluding a Resolution to remove an auditor or Director) passed at a Shareholders' or a class of Shareholders' meeting, may be done either by an Ordinary Resolution or by a Special Resolution in writing, as is relevant, in accordance with this Article. - (2) A Resolution in writing is passed, unless otherwise prescribed in the Regulations:

-(8) Nothing in this Article affects or limits any provisions in the Articles of Association relating to the effectiveness of the consent of Shareholders, or any class of Shareholders, of a Private Company given to any Document, act or matter otherwise than at a meeting of them.
+- (a) as an Ordinary Resolution, if it is passed by Shareholders representing a simple majority of the total voting rights of Shareholders who, at the date when the Ordinary Resolution is deemed to be passed, would be entitled to vote; and - (b) as a Special Resolution, only if: - (i) it stated that it was proposed as a Special Resolution; and - (ii) it is passed by Shareholders representing not less than seventy five per cent (75%) of the total voting rights of Shareholders who, at the date when the Resolution is deemed to be passed, would be entitled to vote. - (3) An Ordinary Resolution or Special Resolution in writing may consist of several instruments in the same form each signed by or on behalf of one (1) or more Shareholders. - (4) An Ordinary Resolution or Special Resolution in writing under this Article shall be deemed to be passed when the instrument, or the last of several instruments, is last signed or on such later date as is specified in the Ordinary Resolution or Special Resolution. - (5) Any Document attached to an Ordinary Resolution or Special Resolution in writing under this Article shall be deemed to have been laid before a meeting of the Shareholders signing the Ordinary Resolution or Special Resolution. - (6) Article 100 applies to an Ordinary Resolution or Special Resolution in writing under this Article as if it had been passed at a meeting. - (7) Nothing in this Article affects or limits any provisions in the Articles of Association relating to the effectiveness of the consent of Shareholders, or any class of Shareholders, of a Company given to any Document, act or matter otherwise than at a meeting of them.

-101. Recording of decisions by sole Shareholder
+97. Recording of decisions by sole Shareholder